College and Career Center

 Resource Center/ Work Room: Monday - Friday 7:45 am- 2:20 pm.
 Closed period 6

 Many types of jobs are available through our city's services as a city employee.
 To be considered, you must complete a civil service examination.
 The Department of Citywide Administrative Services (DCAS) accepts applications for the civil service examinations in various jobs monthly.
-Check out the links below for this month's exams and job openings.
+Check out the Civil Service Page.

 SUNY College Fair at the Jacob Javits Center - Every year in October.
 Stay tuned.